 If you or a loved one is staying in a long-term care facility, there are some important things you need to know to prevent infections.
+According to the CDC, more than 4 million Americans are admitted to or reside in nursing homes and skilled nursing facilities each year, and nearly one million persons reside in assisted living facilities.

 Why is infection prevention important for long-term care residents?